Liberalism in the Czech Republic

 This article gives an overview of liberalism in the Czech Republic.
 It is limited to liberal parties with substantial support, mainly proved by having had a representation in parliament.
 The sign ⇒ denotes another party in that scheme.
 For inclusion in this scheme it is not necessary that parties label themselves as a liberal party.

 Background

 When liberalism started in the Czech lands, they were member states of Austria-Hungary.
 Liberals in the region started as part of the conservative nationalist National Party (Národní strana) or Old Czechs, but from 1874 they formed their own party: the National Liberal Party (Národní strana svobodomyslná), also known as the Young Czechs.
-Czech liberals usually do not call themselves liberals, but prefer labels such as progressive or even national socialist (which has nothing to do with the German variant).

 History

 The liberal movement is currently unsuccessful in this country.
-Liberal parties are small or in decline and are unable to cooperate.
-They were unsuccessful at the 2004 European elections.
-At these elections the European Democrats (Evropští demokraté) proved to be a liberal alternative, but it joined the EPP.
+Liberal parties are small or in decline.